-In addition to the aforementioned types of insurance, the HNWI needs to find and buy other forms of insurance, often working with agents and brokers that specialize in finding them insurers and insurance products to meet their unique needs.
+Furthermore, the HNWI needs to find and buy other forms of insurance, often working with agents and brokers that specialize in finding insurers and insurance products to meet their unique needs.
 Here are some of the other types of coverages HNWIs buy to protect themselves and their assets.

 Domestic employees’ insurance

 HNWIs who employ cooks, nannies, housekeepers, gardeners, or others to work in their homes need insurance coverage to protect themselves if an employee sues them for damages.
 They also must carry workers’ compensation insurance to replace an employee’s lost income if they’re injured on the job.

 Coverage for wine

 Many HNWIs have wine cellars with expensive wine collections.
 Their standard homeowner’s insurance policy may not be adequate to cover a loss.
 Wine insurance can provide coverage to replace the entire dollar amount of the collection, up to a specific limit for each bottle.